turingschool-examples/food_truck_event_2110/README.md

 Additionally, your `Event` class should have a method called `total_inventory` that reports the quantities of all items sold at the event.
 Specifically, it should return a hash with items as keys and hash as values - this sub-hash should have two key/value pairs: quantity pointing to total inventory for that item and food_trucks pointing to an array of the food trucks that sell that item.

-You `Event` will also be able to identify `overstocked_items`.
+Your `Event` will also be able to identify `overstocked_items`.
 An item is overstocked if it is sold by more than 1 food truck AND the total quantity is greater than 50.

 Use TDD to update your `Event` class so that it responds to the following interaction pattern: